kingiw/mouselog.js/README.md

     // Type: bool
     // Use GET method to upload data? (stringified data will be embedded in URI)
     enableGet: false,

-    // Type: function
-    // The website interaction data will be encoded by `encoder` before uploading to the server.
-    encoder: JSON.stringify,

-    // Type: function
-    // The response data will be decoded by `decoder`
-    decoder: x => x,

     // Type: number
     // Time interval for resending the failed trace data
     resendInterval: 3000,